The Complete Guide To Being A Landlord in Newport News

 4. Lease Enforcement (Including Eviction)

-Property owners should take steps from day one of their tenancy to maintain control over any issues that might arise between them and their tenants.
-A solid lease agreement is a crucial first step!
+Property owners must take steps at the start of every tenancy to maintain control over any issues that might arise between them and their tenants.
+The solid lease agreement we mentioned earlier is a crucial first step!

 6. Make-Ready (Including a Move-in Checklist)